yxj0312/docs/Interview/PHP/Interview Question.md

 Instead using the classmap, the composer.json file now uses psr-4.
 The psr-4 maps the namespace "Acme\\" to the "app/Acme" folder.

 Fifth, to use the User and Comment classes in the index.php file, you need to run the composer dump-autoload command to generate the autoload.php file:

+Summary

+- Composer is a dependency management tool in PHP.

+- Use PSR-4 for organizing directory and class files.

+- Use the composer dump-autoload command to generate the autoload.php file.